thpoll83/PolyKybd/README.md

 # PolyKybd Split72

 Official hardware repository of the PolyKybd Split72 keyboard.
+If you are looking for the kit, jump immediately to https://www.crowdsupply.com/polykybd/polykybd for registration.
 The instructions here are still in a very early stage.
 There is also a build video available: https://www.youtube.com/watch?v=K5RpbYzx7gw

 ![PolyKybd Split72](images/PolyKybdSplit72p.jpg)